rsembera/edgecase/docs/Architecture_Decisions.md

 **Implementation (Phase 7-9):**
 - Week 4, Day 1: Extracted all blueprints
-- Result: 77-line app.py, modular codebase
+- Result: Modular codebase with clean separation
 - No functionality lost, all tests passed

 ---